LorneWhiteway/lfi_project/README.md

 The input argument 'priority_string' should be either 'normal_priority' or 'high_priority' to determine which priority queue is used by SLURM.
 Note that 'high_priority' is avaiable only on tursa.

+The input argument 'create_control_file' should be either 'create_control_file' or 'do_not_create_control_file' to determine whether the script will create the control file.
+If it is set to not create the control file, then the user must use some other mechanism to ensure tat the control file exists (e.g. by using a post_rundirectory_creation.sh script to copy a control file from som eother location).

 See expand_shell_script.py for the format of list_of_jobs_string.

-The subdirectories created will be populated with a pkdgrav3 control file, a hdf5 Concept cosmology file, script files to call pkdgrav3 and to compress the output, and Slurm job scripts.
+Each subdirectory created will be populated with a pkdgrav3 control file, a hdf5 Concept cosmology file, a script file to call pkdgrav3 and to compress the output, and a Slurm job script.

 ### utility.py